Published on November 11th, 2010 | by Justin Van Kleeck9

 If you would like to help farmed turkeys and support the end of factory farming, here are a few things you can do:

 - Contact your local supermarkets that are offering free turkeys as customer rewards.
-Tell them the facts about factory-farmed turkeys and ask them to consider abandoning such disrespectful campaigns.
+Tell them the facts about farmed turkeys and ask them to consider abandoning such disrespectful campaigns.

-- Contact food companies that raise animals in factory-farm conditions or get their animal products from them, including fast-food and other restaurants, and let them know how you feel about what they are doing to animals, human health, and the environment.
+- Contact food companies that raise animals for food or get their animal products from them, including fast-food and other restaurants, and let them know how you feel about what they are doing to animals, human health, and the environment.

 - Celebrate a vegan Thanksgiving, using the day to gather with family and friends without animal products on the menu.